Do Spouses of 100% Disabled Veterans Get Benefits?

 The increase in monthly monetary disability benefits for qualifying dependents isn’t a direct benefit to the veteran’s spouse.
 Instead, the disabled veteran receives an increase in their monthly disability benefits to account for the presence of certain dependents.

 Increased benefits for dependents are available to all veterans with a disability rating of 30% or higher.
 However, like base benefits, the amount added on for each dependent increases with the veteran’s disability rating.
-For example, in 2025, a disabled veteran with a 30% disability rating who has a dependent spouse will see a $64/month increase in benefits.
-At a 60% VA disability rating, the same veteran would receive an extra $128/month.
-And, the veteran rated 100% disabled would see benefits jump by $213.61/month.
+Here’s how the added compensation for a spouse increases from 30% to a 100% VA disability rating in 2026.

 A veteran may also receive increased VA disability benefits for other dependents, such as children or dependent parents.